Moldavian Democratic Republic: Detailed

 When the February Revolution occurred in Petrograd in 1917, the governor of the Bessarabia Governorate stepped down and passed his legal powers to Constantin Mimi, the President of the Gubernial Zemstvo, which was named the Commissar of the Provisional Government in Bessarabia, with Vladimir Cristi his deputy.
 Similar procedures took place in all regions of the Russian Empire: the chiefs of the Tsarist administrations passed their legal powers to the chiefs of the County and Governorate Zemstvos, which were then called County/Governorate Commissars.

 The Peasants' Congress, which took place in October 1917, voted Mimi out and Ion Inculeț in as the new Commissar.
 This move was planned by Alexander Kerensky, who sent Inculeț, an associate professor at the University of Petrograd, to Bessarabia to take hold of the situation.
 As soon as the Peasants' Congress, which had no legal power, voted, Kerenski formally replaced Mimi with Inculeț.
 When Inculeț arrived in Chișinău to take power, he faced the quiet opposition of the nobility, so he agreed to take the position of deputy commissar to Vladimir Cristi.
 When the republic was proclaimed, Cristi stepped down and passed his legal powers to Inculeț.

 The Sfatul Țării (National Council) of Bessarabia was elected in October–November 1917, and started to work in December 1917.
 It proclaimed the Moldavian Democratic Republic as a federal subject (autonomous republic) of the Russian Democratic Federative Republic.
+The Sfatul Țării voted 86 in favour of proclamation, 6 against, and 36 abstentions.
+However only within three days, the Bolsheviks seized power in Chișinău.

 In the context of the October Revolution, the Russian Army on the Romanian Front disintegrated.
 The large number of retreating soldiers increased the level of anarchy in Bessarabia, leaving the National Council with only minimal authority over the territory.
 To further complicate matters, as the council was delaying a decision on the agrarian question, peasants across the region started to break up the estates of the large landowners and divide them among themselves.
 As the General Staff of the Romanian Front was unable to send any troops, attempts were made to organize a Moldavian National Guard, but the results were far from expectations.
 Furthermore, most of the army corps nominally subjected to the National Council came under Bolshevik influence.
 However, in mid-January Romanians entered the country, engaged in battles with the Moldavian and Bolshevik troops and within a couple of weeks controlled much of the country.
 Among the leaders of Moldavian troops that offered resistance were also figures formerly loyal to the National Council, such as captain Anatolie Popa.